Frequently Asked Questions (FAQs)

-The International Seabed Authority (ISA) is comprised of 167 Member States, and the European Union.
+The International Seabed Authority (ISA) comprises 167 Member States and the European Union.
 All Parties to the 1982 United Nations Convention on the Law of the Sea (UNCLOS) are members of ISA.
-ISA is mandated as the organization through which Parties to UNCLOS shall organize and control all mineral-related activities in the international seabed area, known also as “the Area.”
+ISA is the organization through which States Parties to UNCLOS shall organize and control all mineral-related activities in the international seabed area, also known as “the Area.”

 What is the international seabed area or “the Area”?

 The international seabed area – the part which is under ISA jurisdiction – is the seabed and ocean floor and the subsoil thereof, beyond the limits of national jurisdiction.
 The international seabed area represents around 50 per cent of the total area of the world’s oceans.

 How is ISA organized?
 What are its organs and functions?